The Cabinet of Dr. Caligari: Legacy

 Caligari is the quintessential work of German Expressionist cinema, and by far the most famous example of it.
 It is considered a classic film, often shown in introductory film courses, film societies and museums, and is one of the most famous German films from the silent era.
 Film scholar Lewis Jacobs called it the "most widely discussed film of the time".
 Caligari helped draw worldwide attention to the artistic merit of German cinema, while also bringing legitimacy to the cinema among literary intellectuals within Germany itself.
 Lotte Eisner has said it was in Expressionism, as epitomised in Caligari, that "the German cinema found its true nature".
 The term caligarism was coined as a result, referring to a style of similar films that focus on such themes as bizarre madness and obsession, particularly through the use of visual distortion.
 Expressionism was late in coming to cinema, and by the time Caligari was released, many German critics felt the art form had become commercialised and trivialised; such well-known writers as Kasimir Edschmid, René Schickele, and Yvan Goll had already pronounced the Expressionist movement dead by the time Caligari arrived in theatres.
 Few other purely Expressionistic films were produced, and Caligari was the only one readily accessible for several decades.
-Among the few films to fully embrace the Expressionist style were Genuine (1920) and Raskolnikow (1923), both directed by Wiene, as well as From Morn to Midnight (1920), Torgus (1921), Das Haus zum Mond (1921), Haus ohne Tür und ohne Fenster (1921) and Waxworks.
+Among the few films to fully embrace the Expressionist style were Genuine (1920) and Raskolnikow (1923), both directed by Wiene, as well as From Morn to Midnight (1920), Torgus (1921), Das Haus zum Mond (1921), Das Haus des Dr. Gaudeamus (1921) and Waxworks.

 While few other purely Expressionistic films were made, Caligari still had a major influence over other German directors, and many of the film's Expressionist elements – particularly the use of setting, light and shadow to represent the specific psychology of its characters – became prevalent in German cinema.
 Among the films to use these elements were Murnau's Nosferatu (1922) and The Last Laugh (1924), G. W. Pabst's Secrets of a Soul (1926), and Lang's Metropolis (1927) and M (1931).
 The success of Caligari also affected the way in which German films were produced during the 1920s.
 For example, the majority of major German films over the next few years moved away from location shooting and were fully filmed in studios, which assigned much more importance to designers in German cinema.
 Robinson argues this led to the rise of a large number of film designers – such as Hans Dreier, Rochus Gliese, Albin Grau, Otto Hunte, Alfred Junge, Erich Kettelhut and Paul Leni – and that effect was felt abroad as many of these talents later emigrated from Germany with the rise of the Nazi Party.
 Additionally, the success of Caligari's collaborative effort – including its director, set designers and actors – influenced subsequent film production in Germany for many years, making teamwork a hallmark of German cinema in the Weimar Republic.